What has changed in your life since you became a mother?

 How do you prefer raising your child/children, what works for you?

 Practice has shown that being consequent works the best.
-It can become a bit less peaceful in house, a big time less peaceful.
+It can become a bit less peaceful in the house, a lot less peaceful.
 But kids need clarity and well-drawn boundaries.
 We should remind ourselves about this once in a while.

 How do you unwind?
 What is a nice treat for you?